Hatfield Information | Conference Venues Hatfield | Conference Centres | Conferences Hatfield

 Click here for Conference Centres in Hatfield

-Hatfield is close to the University, to Loftus Versfeld stadium, set to undergo a multi-million rand facelift to prepare it for the 2010 World Cup.
-Hatfield has its own burgeoning business area, and the Hatfield Plaza with its shops and entertainment, as well as a number of restaurants are all located in the suburb.
-The centre of Pretoria is only about 5 kilometres from Hatfield and provides a good day’s outing if you take in the monuments, museums, old buildings and green spaces.
+Hatfield is close to the University, to Loftus Versfeld stadium and has its own burgeoning business area.
+The Hatfield Plaza with its entertainment and shops, as well as a number of restaurants are all located in the suburb.

 History of Hatfield

-The area known today as Tshwane Metro Council, with Pretoria (City) at its centre, was occupied by the Sotho people for many centuries.
-During the 15th century the Ndebele people also migrated into the area and settled along the banks of what is today called the Apies River.
-Around 1820 the Matabele under the leadership of Mzilikaza also entered the region, leading to local conflicts between the Matabele newcomers and the already established Sotho and Ndebele tribes as well as the European Voortrekkers who were steadily moving northward through the country.
+The area known today as Tshwane Metro Council, with Pretoria at its centre, was occupied by the Sotho people for many centuries.
+During the 15th century, the Ndebele people also migrated into the area and settled along the banks of what is today called the Apies River.
+Around 1820 the Matabele under the leadership of Mzilikaza also entered the area, leading to local conflicts between the Matabele newcomers and the already established Sotho and Ndebele tribes as well as the European Voortrekkers who were steadily moving northward through the country.
 These conflicts came to an end when the Matabele were defeated by the Voortrekkers in 1837 at Mosega.

 In 1899, during the Anglo-Boer War, Winston Churchill was captured and held as a POW in Pretoria until his eventual escape to Mozambique.
 British forces captured Pretoria in 1900 and held control over the city until the signing of the Peace of Vereeniging treaty in 1902.
 When the Union of South Africa was established in 1910, Pretoria was elected the capital and is still the administrative capital of the Republic of South Africa today.